Caronia: History

 There are little subsequent account of its fortunes.
 It appears to have been in Cicero's time a considerable municipal town.
 Silius Italicus speaks of it as abounding in fish, litus piscosa Calacte and its name, though omitted by Pliny, is found in Ptolemy, as well as in the Antonine Itineraries; but there is considerable difficulty in regard to its position.
 The distances given in the Tabula Peutingeriana, however (12 M. P. from Alaesa, and 30 M. P. from Cephaloedium), coincide with the site of the modern town of Caronia, on the shore below which Fazello tells us that ruins and vestiges of an ancient city were still visible in his time.
 Cluverius, who visited Caronia, speaks with admiration of the beauty and pleasantness of this part of the coast, littoris excellens amoenitas et pulchritudo, which rendered it fully worthy of its ancient name.

 The Greek rhetorician Caecilius of Caleacte, who flourished in the time of Augustus, was a native of Caleacte, whence he derived the surname of Calactinus.

-In 2004–2005 and 2014 two series of unusual fires were reported in the village of Canneto, 136 km west of Messina.
-Official investigations suggested that all of these fires were cases of arson and arrests were made in 2015.
-However, persistent speculation has ascribed the fires to other natural and supernatural causes.
-From January to August 2004, appliances, including a television, a cooker and vacuum cleaner, were reported to have caught fire spontaneously.
-Fires also reportedly struck wedding presents and a piece of furniture.
-At least one person was said to have observed an unplugged electrical cable ignite spontaneously. the outbreaks reportedly continued after ENEL, the Italian power utility, cut off the town's power supply.
-In 2008 investigators concluded that the 2004–2005 fires were caused by arson.
-Mysterious fires again occurred in mid-2014.
-On March 5, 2015 police arrested and charged Giuseppe Pezzino, 26, with arson, conspiracy to commit fraud, and sounding a false alarm in association with the mysterious fires.
+In 2003–2004 and 2014, two series of unusual fires were reported in the village of Canneto, 136 km west of Messina.
+Officials determined that these fires were cases of arson and arrests were made in 2015.
+From December 2003 to August 2004, various items including a television, a cooker, and a vacuum cleaner, wedding presents, a chair, and an unplugged electrical cable were claimed to have ignited spontaneously, prompting some members of the public to ascribe supernatural causes.
+The outbreaks reportedly continued after ENEL, the Italian power utility, cut off the town's power supply.
+In 2008, investigators suspected that the 2003–2004 fires were caused by arson, Mysterious fires again occurred in mid-2014. and on 5 March 2015, police arrested and charged Giuseppe Pezzino, 26, with arson, conspiracy to commit fraud, and sounding a false alarm in association with the mysterious fires.
 His father, Antonino Pezzino, has also been implicated.
 The Italian military police had installed hidden cameras in the streets after the fires started again (July 2014).
-Video captured about 40 incidents implicating Giuseppe (and occasionally, Antonino).
+Video captured about 40 incidents implicating Giuseppe, and occasionally, Antonino.
 Further evidence was gathered by phone taps.